How To Perform Painting Touch-ups

 See All Pro Painting Tips See All Pro Resources

-To cover small blemishes (after painting an original job)
+To cover small blemishes after painting a wall.

-When a touchup is performed, it’s important to use the same application tool that was used on the original application of the paint (ie. Spray, roller, or brush).
+When performing a touch-up, it’s important to use the same application tool that was used on the original application of the paint, that is, paint sprayer, roller, or brush.

 If more than one gallon of paint of the same color is being used, it’s a good practice to “box” them, that is, combine all the paint together in the same container.
 This will help to eliminate any variance in the paint color.